tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 - There are also many third party Python packages that can be installed, in this chapter we made use of the :mod:`yaml` package for writing out a data structure as a YAML file
+- If in doubt, turn to the abundance of resources for Python online including manuals, tutorials and help forums